Francesco Schettino: Response to the verdict

 Although Costa's lawyer called the verdict "balanced", others criticized it.
 Survivors' groups saw it as too lenient.
 On the other hand, it was also argued that Schettino, while guilty, had been made a scapegoat.
 According to this view, the disaster was a complex failure, involving not only negligence on part of the captain, but also inadequate safety procedures, poor evacuation procedures, communication failures, and technical defects (such as faulty watertight doors).
 On 31 May 2016, an Italian appeals court upheld Schettino's prison sentence.
 Schettino further appealed to Italy's Supreme Court of Cassation, which upheld the original sentence on 12 May 2017.
 On hearing the verdict of the second appeal, he turned himself in to Rome's Rebibbia prison to begin his sentence.

 Personal life

-Present with him on the bridge during the collision was 26-year-old Moldovan dancer Domnica Cemortan, who has admitted she had been having an extramarital affair with Schettino.
+Present with Schettino on the bridge during the collision was 26-year-old Moldovan dancer Domnica Cemortan, who was having an extramarital affair with him.
 Before starting his prison sentence, Schettino lived in Meta in the Province of Naples.
 He is married to Fabiola Russo and has one daughter.